Marie Spartali Stillman: Exhibitions

 The subjects of her paintings were typical of the Pre-Raphaelites: female figures; scenes from Shakespeare, Petrarch, Dante and Boccaccio; also Italian landscapes.
 She exhibited at the Dudley Gallery in 1875, then at the Grosvenor Gallery and its successor, the New Gallery; at the Royal Academy; and at various galleries in the eastern USA, including the Centennial Exhibition in Philadelphia in 1876.
 Stillman exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.

 A retrospective show of her work took place in the United States in 1982, and another one at the Delaware Art Museum in 2015.
 The latter show transferred to the UK, opening at the Watts Gallery at Compton, Surrey from March until 5 June 2016.

+Art market

+The record for her best-selling painting, and for a Pre-Raphaelite female painter, was established when The Enchanted Garden (1889) sold for £874,500 ($1,162,595) at Christie's London, on 10 December 2020.

 Commemoration

 In January 2023, English Heritage announced that a blue plaque would be unveiled later that year on a house in Clapham, where she took her first steps in becoming an artist.
+The plaque was installed in April 2023 at The Shrubbery, 2 Lavender Gardens, Clapham, her family home when she was a young woman and where she later painted and prepared for exhibitions.

-Works (Incomplete)
+Works (incomplete)

 David Elliott lists more than 170 works in his book.
 The following are the better-known works, as determined by their mention in other books which discuss the artist.